Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 To get to Queralbs, we followed the direction “Queralbs pel Pont del Cremal“.
 After leaving the waterfalls behind, you’ll see it marked on a signpost.

 The last stretch until the picturesque village of Queralbs unwinded through the forest.
-We must admit that the path got a bit monotonous to us at some point, and we couldn’t wait to get to Queralbs, sit on a terrace, and enjoy a cold drink.
+We must admit that the path got a bit monotonous at some point, and we couldn’t wait to get to Queralbs, sit on a terrace, and enjoy a cold drink.

 To get back to the starting point where we parked the car, we just had to follow the road to Ribes de Freser.
 And here ended our adventure!